Bi Dev Guide Ext Data Format

 ingestion numeric values cant contain any formatting such as currency symbols or grouping separators For example

-is not a valid numeric value the correct value is
+isnt a valid numeric value the correct value is

 Date Formats